Jersey Shore town to crack down on the ‘mere existence of any kind of alcohol’ on beach and boardwalk - Local News 8

 Wildwood Deputy Mayor Krista Fitzsimons cited the numerous complaints about drinking, marijuana use and smoking on the beach and boardwalk received every year as part of the reason for the new ordinance.

 “This is a matter of public safety,” Commissioner of Public Safety Steve Mikulski said in the release.
-“We understand people are on vacation and want to have a good time,” he continued.
+“We understand people are on vacation and want to have a good time,” he said.

 “We want everyone to enjoy Wildwood.
 Drinking, especially in the sun on vacation, often leads to excess and unruly behavior, not to mention increased health risks.”

-Wildwood is composed of five separate municipalities consisting of Wildwood, North and West Wildwood, Wildwood Crest, and Diamond Beach, according to the Wildwood, New Jersey website.
+Wildwood is composed of five separate municipalities consisting of Wildwood, North and West Wildwood, Wildwood Crest, and Diamond Beach, according to the Wildwood website.

 In the same release, officials say a “breach of peace” ordinance was also approved “to help the police crack down on juvenile curfew violations, excessive noise, littering, vandalism, setting off illegal fireworks and riding bikes on the boardwalk after hours, among other complaints.”